wtbutler/DungeonCrawler/README.md

     * Save/Load functionality still exists, just added a bugfix
     * Attacking works again
     * Can take items from chests and remove chests when empty
+    * Items work, both consumable and equippable
+    * Can drop items